sakuli/sakuli.github.io/content/automation.md

 Over the years systems and processes are growing which leads to potential technology- and media breaks.
 In such scenarios the automation of processes and daily tasks can get very hard.
 Sakuli can help to automate tasks between various system boundaries.
 Download a report from a browser based reporting tool app and upload it to shared folder?
 No problem.
 Sakuli closes the gap between browser automation and desktop automation.

-## Example Usecases
+## Automate.
+Everything.
+Sakuli.

-You can automate almost everything with Sakuli!
 Add import or export functionalities to your application when APIs are missing or too expensive to implement, automate data migration projects or save man-power by letting Sakuli control any third-party tool.
 Wherever repetitive tasks occur, Sakuli and its DOM, OCR and image pattern recognition capabilities will do the job for you.

 ## Data migration